Resume Parsing API · Healthcare-grade

 Certs with honest dates

-BLS, ACLS, CCRN with issued vs. expiry kept apart — an unlabelled date is never guessed into an expiry.
+BLS, ACLS, CCRN with issued and expiry dates kept apart, so an unlabelled date is never guessed into an expiry.

 02How a parse runs